amunategui/amunategui.github.io/_posts/2016-05-02-actionable-instights.md

 ```
 <BR><BR>
-The data is almost model-ready out of the box and we just need to split the data into train/test sets:
+The data is almost model-ready out of the box and we just need to split it into train/test sets:

 ``` r
 set.seed(1234)